Challenge level: 5 out of 5

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.

-Dream Challenges has a policy, which also covers you for COVID-19 and we will send you details of this once you sign up.
+Dream Challenges has a policy, which also covers you for cancellation due to medically-diagnosed COVID-19 and we will send you details of this once you sign up.

-When the Ruka Adventure is open for bookings, we'll put a link to the booking page here.
+When the Ruka Adventure is open for bookings, we'll send all participants details.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.